Adem-Berrabia/Admin_Dashboard/README.md

 # Admin-Dashboard

-Website application Implementing Admin Dashboard . using new libraries like Nivo for the Piechart , Linechart , Barchart and FullCalendar for the Calendar
+Website application Implementing Admin Dashboard .
+Using new libraries like Nivo for the Piechart , Linechart , Barchart and FullCalendar for the Calendar.

 ## Built with